This topic refers to different type of policing in fantastical scenarios. The bulk of the entries can be divided between two types:-

 Law Enforcement of the Future

 The archetypal and formative film here was Blade Runner (1982) with Harrison Ford as a 1940s-modeled detective hunting escaped androids in a dark, gritty Cyberpunk future.
 Since then police thrillers/action films set in gritty, frequently Cyberpunk future settings have become commonplace as in the likes of The Element of Crime (1984), Cybertech P.D.
-(1995) and the anime Appleseed (1988) and Appleseed (2004) and various sequels and in particular tv series such as Superforce (1990-2), Total Recall 2070 (1999) and Almost Human (2013-4).
+(1995) and the anime Appleseed (1988) and Appleseed (2004) and various sequels, and in tv series such as Superforce (1990-2), Total Recall 2070 (1999) and Almost Human (2013-4).

 On the opposite side of the coin, R.O.T.O.R.
 (1988), The Last Sentinel (2007) and Chappie (2015) feature robots designed for law enforcement that proceed to go amok.
 There is also a group of films such as Blade Runner, Runaway (1984), Patlabor: The Mobile Police (1989) and I, Robot (2004) that concern police units tasked with stopping amok robots.
 Tokyo Gore Police (2008) features a future police force battling bio-mechanoid mutations.